Cookie Consent by Free Privacy Policy Generator Martyns Law and Severe Bleed Training Courses | First Aid For All — First Aid For All

 Duration: 3 hours | Location: Your premises

 Comprehensive training in severe bleeding management, including proper tourniquet application and trauma dressing techniques.
-Designed for beginners with minimal first aid experience.
 Note: Does not provide workplace first aider certification.

 Option 3: Certified First Aid Training with Severe Bleed Control & Tourniquet